 Explore these helpful resources regarding traveling with a disability:

-Your accommodations may vary as many parts of the world have different standards of accessibility and perceptions of people with disabilities.
-In the U.S., laws such as the Americans with Disabilities Act (ADA) require organizations to ensure accessible accommodations, but your travel destination likely has different laws, cultural perceptions, and accommodations for people with disabilities.
+Your accommodations may vary because many parts of the world have different standards of accessibility and perceptions of disability.
+In the U.S., laws such as the Americans with Disabilities Act (ADA) require organizations to ensure accessible accommodations, but your host destination may have different laws, cultural perceptions, and typical approaches to access.
+Planning early and considering flexible alternatives can help if accommodations look different than what you’re used to.

-You are encouraged to utilize resources such as Mobility International to learn more about the cultural perceptions and attitudes of the host destination.
+You are encouraged to utilize resources such as Mobility International USA to learn more about cultural perceptions and attitudes in your host destination and to prepare for self-advocacy in a new context.